 - What are the things you are grateful for at this moment?

-If you want to do deeper on self-reflection and self-analysis, here’s a free resource filled with excellent prompts for different aspects and situations of your life.
+If you want to do deeper self-reflection and self-analysis, here’s a free resource filled with excellent prompts for different situations in your life.
 This compilation of more than 200 journaling prompts for beginners will help you to align your thoughts and feelings with actions that will create a difference in your life.
+These prompts will help you to leverage the benefits of journaling at its best.

-Journaling can do wonders to your mental health if you practice it the right way.
-Journaling is meant to free you from the prison of negativity.
+Journaling can do wonders for your mental health if you practice it the right way.
+It is meant to free you from the prison of negativity.
 So make sure you don’t allow it to consume you.
 Live your life to collect the experiences as they come.

 There is a lot of advice online when it comes to journaling.
 I journal for pleasure and write for a living.
 Thus, I can vouch for journaling for that feeling of lifting a heavy weight off my chest whenever I am not feeling good.